Bhikkhu Analayo

 Bhikkhu Anālayo is a bhikkhu (Buddhist monk), scholar, and meditation teacher.
-He was born in Germany in 1962, and went forth in 1995 in the Theravāda monastic tradition Sri Lanka.
+He was born in Germany in 1962, and went forth in 1995 in the Theravādin monastic tradition of Sri Lanka.
 He is best known for his comparative studies of Early Buddhist Texts as preserved by the various early Buddhist traditions.

 Monastic life

 Bhikkhu Anālayo temporarily ordained in 1990 in Thailand, after a meditation retreat at Wat Suan Mokkh, the monastery established by the influential 20th-century Thai monk Ajahn Buddhadasa.
 In 1994 he went to Sri Lanka, looking to meet Nyanaponika Thera after having read his book The Heart of Buddhist Meditation.
 Nyanaponika Thera died just days before Analayo's arrival but he stayed on and studied with Bhikkhu Bodhi.
 In 1995 he took pabbajja again under Balangoda Ananda Maitreya Thero.
 He received his upasampada in 2007 in the Sri Lankan Shwegyin Nikaya (belonging to the main Amarapura Nikaya), with Pemasiri Thera of Sumathipala Aranya as his ordination acariya.
 Bhikkhu Bodhi has been Bhikkhu Anālayo's main mentor in the study of the Pāli discourses.
 The late Bhikkhu Kaṭukurunde Ñāṇananda has also been an important influence in his understanding of the Dhamma, whereas Godwin Samararatne has been the most influential meditation teacher in his early practice life.